-- Understand the importance of each component of a SCF model. - Develop focused strategies. - Develop a plan to assess and monitor fidelity. - Provide training and coaching for team members to enhance program fidelity. - Understand adaptation and prevent program "drift."
-12 - Collect, analyze, interpret, and disseminate data on program outcomes. - Encourage collaboration.
+- Understand the importance of each component of a SCF model. - Develop focused strategies. - Develop a plan to assess and monitor fidelity to SCF principles. - Provide training and coaching for team members to enhance program fidelity. - Understand adaptation and prevent program "drift." - Collect, analyze, interpret, and disseminate data on program outcomes. - Encourage collaboration.